jianguoz/BiWeekly-Research-Paper-Series/README.md

 * Primary for sharing knowledge across different domains and catching up on recent updates.
 * Contents:
-    * Mainly or only collect interesting papers.
+    * Mainly and only collect interesting papers.
     * Summarize the approaches and frameworks.
     * Write strengths and weaknesses, and share potential applications to other domains.
     * Highlight some exciting papers.
 Template :